You are here

 Registering for the Seminar

-An email will be sent the first week of the semester so you can select your seminar time.
+An email will be sent the first week of the semester so you can select your group meeting times.

 Information for Faculty/Staff Facilitators